awsdocs/amazon-ec2-user-guide/doc_source/spot-request-examples.md

 The following examples show launch configurations that you can use with the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command to create a Spot Instance request\.
 For more information, see [Create a Spot Instance request](spot-requests.md#using-spot-instances-request)\.

+**Note**
+We strongly discourage using the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command to request a Spot Instance because it is a legacy API with no planned investment\.
+For more information, see [Which is the best Spot request method to use?](spot-best-practices.md#which-spot-request-method-to-use)

 **Topics**
 + [Example 1: Launch Spot Instances](#spot-launch-specification1)
 + [Example 2: Launch Spot Instances in the specified Availability Zone](#spot-launch-specification2)